 Here are the five key expectations that come up again and again:

-1. Personalization and guidance
+Personalization and guidance

-2. Detailed information and ingredient transparency
+Detailed product pages with ingredient transparency

-3. Visual accuracy (especially with color cosmetics)
+Visual accuracy (especially with shades, skintone, and color cosmetics)

-4. Community-driven validation and reviews
+Community-driven validation from social media and reviews

-5. A luxurious or elevated experience, even online
+A luxurious or elevated experience, even online

 1. Personalization Starts with Simplicity